matthewmueller/array/Readme.md

 When working with `array` it's important to keep in mind that `array` is not an actual Array, but an array-like object.
 There are a few caveats that come with this data type:

 * you cannot manually set array indexes because the length value will not be updated.
 You will have to use the mutator methods provided like push, pop, etc.
-* `arr instanceof Array` will return `false`.
+* `arr instanceof Array` will return `false`. `arr instanceof Object` will return `true`.
 So there may be some interoperability issues if you try to blindly pass these arrays through other libraries.

 Keep in mind both these issues are also present when working with jQuery objects as well as Backbone Collections.